-Students have a responsibility to know and adhere to the University's Academic Honesty policy.
+Students have a responsibility to know and adhere to the University's Academic Honesty Policy.
 Violations of this academic honesty statement or the intent of this statement carry consequences.
 University procedures for investigation of alleged violations of this policy ensure that students are protected from arbitrary or capricious disciplinary action.
 Initial sanctions for violations of academic honesty ordinarily are determined by the course instructor.
 The faculty member will employ a range of sanctions, from a minimum of a failing grade for the specific coursework in which the infraction occurred to a maximum of a failing grade for the entire course.
-If necessary, the chairperson and/or academic dean may become involved in investigating the allegation of academic dishonesty and the determination of sanctions.
-The faculty member will file a report with the office of the Provost and Vice President for Academic Affairs, with a copy to the faculty member's department chairperson and the student's academic dean.
-An Academic Dean may also choose at any time to inform the Dean of Students of charges of academic dishonesty for adjudication in the University conduct system.
-Likewise, a member of the University community may submit a conduct report against a student, group of students, or student organization for alleged violations of the Academic Honesty policy to the Dean of Students, who will inform the appropriate academic dean for possible adjudication.
-The Provost and Vice President for Academic Affairs will maintain a register of established cases of academic dishonesty in order to identify an individual student's pattern of violation.
+If necessary, the department chair/ school director and/or academic dean may become involved in investigating the allegation of academic dishonesty and the determination of sanctions.
+The faculty member will file a report with the office of the Chief Academic Officer, with a copy to the faculty member's department chair/school director and the student's academic dean.
+An Academic Dean may also choose at any time to inform the Dean of Students, which role is served by the Associate Vice President of the Student Experience, of charges of Academic Dishonesty for adjudication in the University conduct system.
+Likewise, a member of the University community may submit a conduct report against a student, group of students, or student organization for alleged violations of the Academic Honesty Policy to the Dean of Students, which role is served by the Associate Vice President of the Student Experience, who will inform the appropriate academic dean for possible adjudication.
+The Chief Academic Officer will maintain a register of established cases of academic dishonesty in order to identify an individual student's pattern of violation.
 Two established cases of academic dishonesty will result in suspension from the University; three established cases will result in dismissal.

-In a case in which the student is involved with violations of both academic and discipline policies from the same incident, the Dean of Students and the cognizant Academic Dean of the college or school in which the student is enrolled will confer regarding sanctions to assess their academic impact and to assure that a consistent message is communicated to the student.
+In a case in which the student is involved with violations of both academic and discipline policies from the same incident, the Dean of Students which role is served by the Associate Vice President of the Student Experience, and the cognizant Academic Dean of the college or school in which the student is enrolled will confer regarding sanctions to assess their academic impact and to assure that a consistent message is communicated to the student.